 Mickey’s Not So Scary Halloween Party Arrives every Fall, which is one of the best times of year to visit Walt Disney World.
 Although this is truly just my opinion, I don’t really feel like this is debatable.
 The weather starts to cool down (just a little),the crowds start to dwindle, the fall décor is out and new fall flavors and treats pop up.
 Attending this Walt Disney World Halloween party is our favorite fall tradition and we go every year.
+This year Mickey’s Not So Scary Halloween Party runs from August 16- November 1, 2019.
 Since it can sometimes be difficult to navigate we wanted to share what you can expect and tips for making the most of your time.

 Mickey’s Not So Scary Halloween Party Cost